A monster’s statistics, sometimes referred to as its stat block

 ability once.
 Then, at the start of the monster’s turn, it regains the use of that ability if it rolls a 5 or 6 on a d6.Recharge after a Short or Long Rest

-: This notation means that a monster can use a Special
+: This notation means that a monster can Use a Special Ability

 to use it again.